MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 A lot number with individual serial numbers is created according to the item quantity of the document line, starting from **S/N-Vend0001**.

-The matrix of quantity fields in the header displays dynamically the quantities and sums of the item tracking numbers you define in the page.
+The matrix of quantity fields in the header displays dynamically the quantities and sums of the item tracking numbers you define on the page.
 The quantities must correspond to those of the document line, which is signified by 0 in the **Undefined** fields.

 When the document is posted, the item tracking entries are carried to the associated item ledger entries.